 Because why not?
 Trek’s game of rotating admirals continues, as (with a couple exceptions) you rarely see the same ones more than once.
 So, why not cast an imposing man of stature?
 Perry gets to admonish Kirk, then promote Kirk.
 He also has the distinction of being one of the few Trek admirals who is not secretly the villain, completely crazy, a total jerk, or all of the above.
 Well done, Admiral Madea!
 Please exit stage left to make room for Crazy Villain Admiral RoboCop.

-As resistance member Lt.
-Connix, Carrie Fisher’s daughter appears in several shots in and around the D’Qar base.
-This is great because of two things: 1.
-She’s Carrie Fisher’s daughter, and 2.
+As resistance member Kaydel Ko Connix, Carrie Fisher’s daughter proves useful in and around the D’Qar base in The Force Awakens, and then leads the evacuation of the base itself in The Last Jedi.
+She’s given even more to do in the latter film, and her presence is most welcome.
+This is true because of three things: 1.
+She’s Carrie Fisher’s daughter, 2.
+She’s talented, 3.
 She sports a variation of Princess Leia’s famous side buns.
 Lt.
-Connix is set to return in Star Wars: The Last Jedi, and hopefully she’ll have a larger role with the same hair.
+Connix is a welcome addition to the Star Wars universe.

 Michael Cera – This is the End